-Adapted from Julian Barnes’ 2011 Man Booker Prize novel, “The Sense of an Ending” is a drama about Tony Webster, a man in his late 60, mainly retired, who leads a quiet, seemingly contented life in London as the owner of a small camera shop.
+Adapted from Julian Barnes’ 2011 Man Booker Prize novel, “The Sense of an Ending” is a drama about Tony Webster, a man in his late 60’s, mainly retired, who leads a quiet, seemingly contented life in London as the owner of a small camera shop.
 The arrival of a mysterious letter and legacy jolts him into confronting uncomfortable truths about his life, including a past he had largely chosen to forget.
-(Charlotte Rampling plays his first love as an older woman, someone he takes an almost irrational interest in and even stalks.)
+(Charlotte Rampling plays his first love as an older woman, someone he takes an almost irrational interest in and even begins to stalk.)

 Tony’s life revolves around his relationships with ex-wife Margaret (Walter), with whom he has an amicable divorce, and daughter Susie (Dockery), who is single, pregnant and somewhat chilly towards him.
-The letter which comes out of the blue and disrupts his complacency, inspires him to examine his most meaningful relationships, which involve his ex-wife, daughter and soon to be born grandson and move forward to be more present and engage more fully in life.
+The letter, which arrives unexpectedly and disrupts his complacency, inspires him to examine his most meaningful relationships, especially with his daughter and soon to be born grandson and motivates him to move forward and become more present and engaged in life.

 Dockery’s new series, “Good Behavior” on TNT, has just been picked up for a second season.
-The 35-year-old actress, who plays a woman just released from prison who tries to be a better person, noted how female roles are stronger on television.
+The 35-year-old actress, who plays a woman just released from prison and attempts to turn her life around and become a better person, noted how female roles are stronger on television.
 “With television you have a longer journey, similar with ‘Downton Abbey,’ I had six years of playing that role and lived with her and changed with her, and then hopefully I’ll do the same with ‘Good Behavior’ with Letty Raynes.
 I don’t often see characters like Letty Raynes in film.
 I read that pilot and was just floored by the character and the story and I haven’t seen that so much in film,” adding there were notable exceptions, citing Amy Adams in “Arrival” and Emma Stone in “La La Land.”
 “So I think it’s changing and I hope it continues and we see more of it.”

 Other guests at the swanky luncheon at the Lotos Club on Manhattan’s Upper East Side included Kathleen Turner, Julie Taymor, Tovah Feldshuh, Marina Rust, Mary Calvi, Magee Hickey, Elvy Yost and Victoria Bartlett.